-- Your bursary does not need to be repaid and will not affect your student finance.
+- Your bursary is non-repayable and will not affect your student finance.

 - Bursaries must be assessed and paid within the academic year and cannot be backdated for previous years.

-- You can choose to use your bursary award to reduce your tuition fee cost or as a direct payment into your bank account to help with your study costs.
+- Your bursary will be paid as a direct payment into your bank account to help with your study costs.

 - Where you withdraw from your course, you may need to repay a percentage of your bursary that you received in that academic year.
-Please contact the Financial Support Team for guidance.
+Please contact the Fees and Funding Team for guidance.